PrasanjeetChhabda/OCR/README.md

 Now simply run 'main.py'

-If the program runs successfully, then you can find the text extracted from the images inside the 'post' folder.
+If the program runs successfully, then you can find the text extracted from the images inside the 'post' folder which is in output 'directory'.